Arya-3545/Fire-Smoke-Detection-AI/README.md

 # 🔥 FireGuard AI – Intelligent Fire & Smoke Detection System

 ## 📌 Project Overview

 FireGuard AI is a deep learning–based fire and smoke detection system designed to identify potential fire hazards in real time using computer vision techniques.

-The system leverages a YOLO-based object detection model to accurately detect fire and smoke from images or video streams, enabling faster alerts and improved safety monitoring.
+The system now leverages a **MobileNet-based Convolutional Neural Network (CNN)** as its backbone architecture for efficient and lightweight fire and smoke detection.
+MobileNet enables high accuracy while maintaining low computational cost, making the model suitable for edge devices and real-time deployment scenarios.

-This project focuses on improving early detection reliability by combining high-quality datasets with optimized deep learning models suitable for real-world deployment.
+This project focuses on improving early detection reliability by combining a well-annotated dataset with an optimized lightweight deep learning model suitable for real-world safety monitoring systems.

 ---

 ## 🎯 Objectives

-* Detect **fire and smoke** in images and videos with high accuracy
+* Detect fire and smoke in images and videos with high accuracy
 * Reduce false alarms compared to traditional sensor-based systems
 * Enable real-time detection for safety monitoring applications
-* Build a scalable and easy-to-deploy AI model
+* Build a lightweight, scalable, and edge-device-friendly AI model

 ---

 ## 🧠 Technologies Used

-* **Python 3**
+* Python 3
-* **YOLO (You Only Look Once)** – Object Detection Model
+* MobileNet (Lightweight CNN Architecture)
-* **PyTorch**
+* PyTorch
-* **OpenCV**
+* OpenCV
-* **NumPy**
+* NumPy
-* **Matplotlib**
+* Matplotlib
-* **Kaggle Dataset (Fire & Smoke Detection)**
+* Kaggle Fire & Smoke Dataset

 ---